oliullahakib/game-hub/README.md

 ---

 ### Technologies Used
--Frontend: React.js
+- Frontend: React.js
--Authentication: firebase
+- Authentication: firebase
--Styling: Tailwind CSS
+- Styling: Tailwind CSS
--Deployment: firebase
+- Deployment: firebase

 ### Dependences
 To initialze the app you have to added firebase auth in an .env file.